wvk/railsdav/README.md

 ### Authentication

 RailsDAV does not do any authentication whatsoever, nor is there any sugar to go nicely with $your_favourite_authentication_gem.
-However, since cookie/session based authentication does not like to be friends with WebDAV, it's up to you to ensure Basic or Digest Authentication is used when a Request from a WebDAV client comes in.
+However, since cookie/session based authentication does not like to be friends with WebDAV, it's up to you to ensure Basic or Digest Authentication is used when a request from a WebDAV client comes in.

-Assuming you have an Application where resources are normally accessed as text/html but never so for WebDAV, a simple means of providing access control using HTTP Basic might look as follows:
+Assuming you have an application where resources are normally accessed as text/html but never so for WebDAV, a simple means of providing access control using HTTP Basic might look like this:

     class ApplicationController < ActionController::Base
       before_filter :authenticate_unless_session